jeisen0105/Cyclistic/README.md

 write_csv(ride_duration_and_count_by_month, "ride_duration_and_count_by_month.csv")
 ```
-The table below shows the monthly trends in ridership, summarizing the total number of rides and the average ride length (in minutes), categorized by member type and month.
+The data below indicates the monthly trends in ridership, summarizing the total number of rides and the average ride length (in minutes), categorized by member type and month.

 | member_casual 	| month 	| total_rides 	| average_ride_length 	|
 |---------------	|-------	|-------------	|---------------------	|